AmirMotefaker/image_manipulation/README.md

 # Image Manipulation with Python

-This python codes is used to load and manipulate images.
+This python codes is used to load and manipulate images:

+    1- Crop